 Like any other person with a significant presence in your life, it’s vital that you are compatible with your therapist.
 It is a professional relationship in which you will want to feel comfortable being vulnerable.
 Personalities can play a considerable role in how comfortable you feel with a therapist.
 Just as anyone else, therapists have personalities that will likely drive their practice and style.
 Some people look for therapists that mirror their own personality while others seek the opposite.
 It’s ok to try out a couple of different therapists to land on one that is the right fit for you.

 You will find while looking for a therapist that each one has their own technique and approach, as well as specializations.
 As mentioned above, personalities can influence the style of treatment.
 Therapist’s use different therapeutic methods to address mental and behavioral health problems.
 Ask the therapist what techniques and methods they use to address problems like the one you have.
 A good therapist will be able to articulate how they would work with you to address your presenting problem.
 Finally, don’t be afraid to ask questions.
 It’s important that you understand what treatment will look and feel like.
 A good therapist will make sure this is acomploshied.

 All-in-all finding a therapist can seem daunting, even impossible, but knowing what to look for and what questions to ask can make the process more navigable.
 These are only a few of the things to consider when making this choice.
 However, starting your search with these things in mind will ensure you are asking the right questions.
 Using resources such as talking to loved ones, consulting your Primary Care Physician, and researching a therapists’ websites can make your decision more informed.
 Ultimately, finding a therapist that fits your needs is what is most important.

-If you or a loved one need help finding a therpist or any other behavioral health provider consider utilizing O’Connor Professional Groups consultation services.
+If you or a loved one need help finding a therapist or any other behavioral or mental health provider consider utilizing O’Connor Professional Groups consultation services.
 Information on these services can be found Here or by calling (617)-934-1016.